Configuration

 All Available Endpoints

-To override or customize API endpoint paths, your backend must implement these endpoints according to the NAuth specification.
+To override or customize API endpoint paths, your backend must implement these endpoints according to the nauth-toolkit specification.
 Otherwise, authentication flows will fail. all endpoint paths listed below should be present and correctly handle the expected request/response formats.

 See the API Reference for type requirements.